-Study quantifies effectiveness of closing live poultry markets to control spread of bird flu virusOctober 30th, 2013 in Diseases, Conditions, Syndromes /
+Study quantifies effectiveness of closing live poultry markets to control spread of bird flu virusOctober 30, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Closure of LPMs in four cities in China in the spring of 2013 reduced the daily number of human H7N9 infections by more than 97%, according to new research published in The Lancet.

 "Our findings confirm that LPM closure is a highly effective intervention to prevent human disease and protect public health", explains lead author Dr Benjamin J Cowling from HKU.
 "Without this robust evidence, policymakers would struggle to justify further closures of LPMs because of the millennia-old culture of trading live birds and the potential huge economic loss on the poultry industry in China."

 Some have already estimated the economic loss of LPM closures at more than 57 billion yuan (about US$8 billion).